Juanvvc/plot_regions/README.md

                         The color of the region shape -a ALPHA, --alpha ALPHA
-                        The alpha value of the region shape --single              Save all files a single PNG file.
+                        The alpha value of the region shape --single              Single mode: save all files a single PNG file.
                         Ignored if input is not a directory.
-  --material MATERIAL   If single mode, proccess only files containing this
+  --material MATERIAL   In single mode, proccess only files containing this
                         material
-  --legend              If single mode, show legend --edgecolor EDGECOLOR
+  --legend              In single mode, show legend --edgecolor EDGECOLOR
                         The color of the edges of the subregion --height HEIGHT       The height of the figure, in inches (DPI=100)